 Maarten de Rijke, Professor of Computer Science at the University of Amsterdam and 2017 winner of the prestigious Tony Kent Strix Award, delivers a free lecture: 'Retrieval as Interaction'

 .
 Professor de Rijke will compare the off-line and online development phases of information retrieval systems.

-For more information, and to book online click here
+For more information, and to book online, go to:

-Help Internet Librarian International (ILI) celebrate its 20th birthday this year by telling them about your real-world library projects, initiatives and transformations.
+Internet Librarian International (ILI) celebrate its 20th birthday this year.

 Speakers come from all sectors to share case studies, great stories, personal experiences and lessons learned from the ideas, strategies and practical implementations today’s libraries are putting in place around the world.